Sandra L. Fryhofer, Meena Seshamani, Karen B. DeSalvo & Patrick H. Conway

 NEJM Catalyst Care Redesign Theme Leader Amy Compton-Phillips weighs in on the most influential and inspiring texts of her career.

-Article by Sonia Sarkar, Dawn O’Neill & Leana S. Wen
+Sonia Sarkar, Dawn O’Neill & Leana S. Wen

 The Baltimore City Health Department is tackling health disparities by taking a city-wide approach to addressing patients’ social needs.